 You are not required to submit a TB test certificate if you are applying for your visa extension inside the UK.

 |Police Registration Certificate||

 If your current or most recent immigration permission has (or had) the condition to register with the police, you must submit your up-to-date police registration certificate with your Tier 4 application.

 You are not required to submit a police registration certificate if you are submitting your visa application from outside the UK.

 If your documents are not in English or Welsh you will need to submit translations of these documents.
 Please refer to the Translation guidelines page.

 If you are a national of one of the countries listed in Appendix H of the Immigration Rules, you can take advantage of the differentiation arrangement.
 You will not normally need to submit your qualifications or evidence of your money with your Tier 4 (general) visa application.

 However, it is important that you have your qualifications and financial documents available and in the required format as the Home Office may request this evidence at a later date.
-Failure to provide these documents will lead to your application being refused.
+Failure to provide these documents, when asked, will lead to your application being refused.